Jonathon-Fleming/ToxPi-GIS/Examples/Vignette4: Hotspot Analysis and Dashboard Creation.md

 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/AddElements.PNG" width="750" height="40" />
 </p>

-* Add and customize indicators for data display upon feature selection for a desired layer, the demonstration has 7 indicator panels on the left for HotSpot layer
+* Add and customize indicator elements for data display upon feature selection for a desired layer, the demonstration has 7 indicator panels on the left for HotSpot layer
   * Customizing an indicator:
     * In the data tab, select Feature and the desired field to show under "Value Field", and set "Maximum Features Displayed" to 1.
     <p align = "center">